Saturday 9 June 2018

 Bark is a traditional material that has been used across the globe and it is therefore likely that our ancestors used this material in similar ways.
 This day course will cover a variety of designs and uses for bark including folded containers and woven craft work.

 John Rhyder is an expert naturalist specialising in outdoor skills and human relationships with the natural world.
 He offers intriguing knowledge about wildlife, tracking, plants and trees plus first hand experience of an impressive array of traditional and indigenous crafts.
 After working as head instructor for Ray Mears, the international survival expert, he now runs his own company Woodcraft School offering training courses in bushcraft and nature awareness in West Sussex.

 The course will be limited to 8 participants.

 Please wear sensible warm working clothes and sturdy footwear.
 You may wish to bring a notebook and pencil.

 Please do not bring your own knives or any other cutting tools as you will be loaned appropriate equipment when necessary.

-£70 per person to include all materials and use of tools, and teas and coffees.
+£70 per person to include all materials, use of tools, and teas and coffees.
 Please let the Museum know of any special dietary requirements.
 The Museum café will be open, or you may bring a packed lunch on the day.